Raül Avilla-Royo (Course Tutor)

-Dr Mark Campbell (Studio Master)
+Dr Mark Campbell (Thesis Advisor)

 Mark completed his PhD and MA as a Fulbright Scholar at Princeton University and BArch (Hons) and BA at Auckland University, New Zealand.
 His PhD focused on issues of aesthetic and psychoanalytic theory in the early-twentieth century and his current research examines the contemporary United States and China.
 At the AA, Mark is currently also the Director of the MPhil in Media Practices and ‘Paradise Lost’ AA Research Cluster.
 He is in addition a Visiting Professor of Architecture at South-East University, Nanjing, and has also taught at the Cooper Union, Princeton University, and Auckland University, in addition to serving as the Managing Editor of Grey Room and the Cooper Union Archive, currently serving as an editor to The Journal of Architecture.